microsoft/griffel/apps/website/docs/react/guides/limitations.md

 :::caution

-In this example the problem is the same: both classes will be applied, result depends on order of appearance.
+In this example the problem is the same: both classes will be applied, result depends on the order of appearance.

 :::

-There is an option to expand CSS shorthands to longhands, but it's not reliable and does not with static rules i.e. you can't expand rules with CSS variables without knowing their value.
-The single predictable solution is disallow usage of CSS shorthands.
+There is an option to expand CSS shorthands to longhands, but it's not reliable and does not work with static rules i.e. you can't expand rules with CSS variables without knowing their value.
+The single predictable solution is to disallow the usage of CSS shorthands.

 You can get more information on the original RFC, [microsoft/fluentui#20573](https://github.com/microsoft/fluentui/pull/20573).